wurli/tidyverse-dev-bot/news-files-annotated/dplyr.md

     !end-bullet!
 -   !begin-bullet!
-    Joins handles matrix columns better (#1230), and can join `Date` objects with heterogenous representations (some `Date`s are integers, while other are numeric).
+    Joins handles matrix columns better (#1230), and can join `Date` objects with heterogeneous representations (some `Date`s are integers, while other are numeric).
 This also improves `all.equal()` (#1204).